top of page

 What's up with pupfish?

-Pupfish are remarkable for their ability to live in the extreme conditions of the desert.
+I've written a picture book about the pupfish which I hope to see published someday.
+Pupfish are remarkable for living in extreme desert conditions.
 The pupfish I'm best acquainted with live in the Amargosa and Mojave deserts, specifically in Ash Meadows National Wildlife Refuge and Devils Hole.
-It's estimated all three species have lived there since the end of the last ice age (about 10,000 years ago, around the same time as the last Columbian mammoths, giant ground sloths, and North American camels still roamed North America).
+All three species/subspecies have lived there since the last ice age ended––about 10,000 years ago––around the same time as North America's last Columbian mammoths, giant ground sloths, and North American camels.

-It's also around that time when the pupfish lived alongside the First Peoples in the area whose descendants are the Nuwuvi (Southern Paiute) and Newe (Western Shoshone) peoples.
+Around that same time the pupfish also lived alongside the First Peoples in the area whose descendants are the Nuwu (Southern Paiute) and Newe (Western Shoshone) peoples.
 Early white settlers, part of the '49 Goldrush, described the pupfish as nothing of consequence, after all, they were too small to eat.
 But what we've learned about these little survivors and their unique habitat since then could fill a children's book or two.
-In fact, that's what I've been up to since 2020.
+In fact, that's what I've tried to do.

 Taking photo of my spouse and our oldest on a 2021 early spring-time visit to Kings Pool.